archit15singh/documentation-generator/prompts.md

 Tips and best practices for using the feature effectively.
 Troubleshooting: Include a section that addresses common issues or problems users might encounter, along with solutions or workarounds.

-FAQs: Compile a list of frequently asked questions related to the software, providing clear and concise answers.

-Further Resources: Offer links to additional resources such as forums, community discussions, or advanced tutorials for users who want to delve deeper.

 Your documentation should be written in clear, accessible language, avoiding jargon as much as possible to ensure it is understandable by users with varying levels of technical expertise.
 Make sure to structure the content logically, using headings, subheadings, and bullet points to improve readability.

 Visual aids such as screenshots, diagrams, or videos should be suggested where they could enhance understanding, though you may not be able to generate these directly.